armanjindal/garden/README.md

-# My Public Digitial, Garden
+# My Digitial Garden

-A place where I write.
+Where I write!
+Go to armanjindal.github.io.

+Build using [Jacky Zhao's](https://jzhao.xyz/posts/networked-thought) amazing [Quartz](https://github.com/jackyzha0/quartz).
+This turns my Obsidian vault into a site, versioned and hosted on GitHub.